Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: Future Directions

-where $\mathcal{T}$ denotes the model or method to be evaluated; $o_1,...o_n$ are all the key objectives such as utility and privacy. $f$ is a customizable scoring function for determining the contributions of different factors.
-An approach $\mathcal{T}_1$ is a pareto improvement over another $\mathcal{T}_2$ if it is superior for each of the objectives $o$ considered.
-However, in most realistic scenarios, different methods exhibit trade-offs, and $f$ function can be carefully designed for comparing and ranking different approaches based on a unified criteria.
-For example, $f$ can be a weighted linear combination of multiple objectives $o$.
+where $\pi$ denotes the collaborative policy or method to be evaluated; $o_1,\ldots,o_n$ denote key objectives such as domain utility, privacy and security assurance, and resource efficiency.
+The scoring function $f$ specifies how these objectives are aggregated.
+A policy $\pi_1$ is a Pareto improvement over another policy $\pi_2$ if it improves at least one objective without degrading any other considered objective.
+In most realistic scenarios, methods exhibit trade-offs, so $f$ should be designed to compare and rank approaches under a unified criterion.
+For example, $f$ can be a weighted linear combination of multiple objectives.
+As established in the Collaborative Trilemma (Sec.~\ref{sec:tri_lemma}), future benchmarks must report three-dimensional metrics encompassing Domain Utility ($\mathcal{F}$), Privacy and Security Assurance ($M_p, M_L, M_r$ under $\epsilon_p, \epsilon_L, \epsilon_r$), and Resource Efficiency ($M_e$ under $\boldsymbol{\epsilon}_e$).
+Moving beyond one-dimensional accuracy leaderboards toward Pareto evaluations is essential for identifying practical collaborative policies.